oguimbal/jcool-docs/general/hooks.md

 Each hook corresponds to an event in a dispute lifecycle.
 Some might be called often, some might never be called.

-You are not required to implement all of them: You can progressively opt-in our API and improve your automation step-by-step, based on your needs.
+You are not required to implement all of them: you can progressively opt-in our API and improve your automation step-by-step, based on your needs.

 | Hook | Event description | Data received | Required action |
 | :----: | ----------- | :-------------: | :---------------: |